Uploading Large Archives Using the Amazon SDK for .NET - Amazon Glacier

 4. Complete the multipart upload by calling the CompleteMultipartUpload method.

 You need to provide the upload ID, the checksum of the entire archive, the archive size (combined size of all parts you uploaded), and the vault name.
-S3 Glacier constructs the archive from the uploaded parts and returns an archive ID.
+Amazon Glacier constructs the archive from the uploaded parts and returns an archive ID.

 Example: Uploading a Large Archive in Parts Using the Amazon SDK for .NET